MenkeTechnologies/RaspberryPiScripts/README.md

 # RaspberryPiScripts

-Various shell scripts for the RPI
+Various shell scripts for the RPI and macOS.